 The choice and position of your frame should add interest to your image.
 Adding a frame within a frame for the sole purpose of applying a technique will not help you tell a story with your shot.

 The purpose of this technique is to create emotions.
 Ask yourself how the frame will surprise or delight the viewer, how it will guide their analysis of the image, and what the choice of frame conveys.
-If you can’t find answers to these questions, a frame might be out of place in your composition.
+If you can’t find answers to these questions, a frame might be out of place in your photography composition.

 Creative Frame Within a Frame Ideas